-Orange Pudding Cake with Star Anise is a nutritious, tempting dessert recipe that honors National Nutrition Month and its theme, Celebrate a World of Flavors.
+Orange Pudding Cake with Star Anise is a nutritious, tempting dessert recipe for National Nutrition Month and its theme, Celebrate a World of Flavors.

-With ample nutrition and moderate calories, this orange pudding cake can be part of a healthy eating pattern.
-The subtle star anise flavor, used often in Chinese and Vietnamese dishes, elevates the dessert, making it deliciously different.
+With ample nutrition and moderate calories, orange pudding cake is a healthy-ish treat.
+The subtle star anise flavor, often used in Chinese and Vietnamese dishes, elevates the dessert, making it deliciously different.

-The dessert will remind you of souffle and of pudding.
-But the prep is easier than a souffle and the presentation is slightly more elegant than a pudding.
+The dessert will remind you of souffle and pudding.
+The recipe, however, does not call for pudding mix.
+The prep is easier than a souffle, and the presentation is more upscale than pudding.

 Ingredients and equipment